tim-shifty/BidHub-CloudCode/README.md

 Now that all the item columns are set up, you can add more items by clicking + Add Row while viewing the items collection.

 ## Data Models
 That's it!
-You're all set up, and you can go play with the [iOS](https://github.com/ncauldwell/BidHub-iOS/tree/kinvey-backend) and Android (coming soon) apps now.
+You're all set up, and you can go play with the [iOS](https://github.com/ncauldwell/BidHub-iOS/tree/kinvey-backend) and [Android](https://github.com/ncauldwell/BidHub-Android/tree/kinvey-backend) apps now.
 You can also grab the [Web Panel](https://github.com/ncauldwell/BidHub-WebAdmin/tree/kinvey-backend) to keep an eye on the auction.
 If you're interested in the data models, read on for a short description.

 ### item